denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 jar -cvf mods/zoo.animal.feeding.jar -C feeding/ .
 ```

+**==Please note, that only the listed package itself is exported.
+No "subpackages" of the exported package are exported.
+That means, that if the `mymodule` package contained a subpackage named `util` then the `com.jenkov.mymodule.util` package is *not* exported just because `com.jenkov.mymodule` is.==**
 ### Creating a Care Module

 let’s create the ``zoo.animal.care`` module.
 This time, we are going to have two packages.
 The ``zoo.animal.care.medical`` package will have the classes and methods that are intended for use by other modules.
 The ``zoo.animal.care.details`` package is only going to be used by this module.
 It will not be exported from the module.
 Remember that all modules must have a ``module-info.java`` file.